ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-surpass-record-£8million-sales-turnover.md

     testimonial:
       alignment: centre
       name: Gareth Balshaw, Managing Director
-      quote: I am absolutely delighted to see the company surpass a record £8million turnover.
-We didn't think we would have achieved this for at least another two years and it is testament to the team at the level of effort they have gone to, to help the company reach this milestone.
+      quote: "I am absolutely delighted to see the company reach I record that I didn't believe would be possible for at least another two years.
+This is an unprecedented amount of growth and an astonishing achievement to grow so significantly within a 12 month period. "
 seo:
   title: ASL surpass a record £8million sales turnover in 2022-23
   description: Bolton based cable assembly manufacturer, ASL, are celebrating a